apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

          # /opt/cloud/bin/setupxenserver.sh

-      Troubleshooting: If you see the following error message, you can safely ignore it.
+      Troubleshooting: If you see the following error messages, you can safely ignore them.

       .. parsed-literal::

+         iptables: Bad rule (does a matching rule exist in that chain?).
+         sed: can't read /opt/xensource/libexec/qemu-dm-wrapper: No such file or directory
-         mv: cannot stat `/etc/cron.daily/logrotate`: No such file or directory
+         mv: cannot stat ‘/etc/cron.daily/logrotate’: No such file or directory

    #.
 Plug in the storage repositories (physical block devices) to the
       XenServer host: